 If you suffer from a qualifying condition, schedule an appointment with a licensed health care provider.
 They will review your records, fill out, and sign the mandatory Attending Healthcare Provider Statement.

 Nevada does not provide a list of healthcare providers who recommend MMJ.
 Fortunately, “420 clinics” are relatively common in Nevada, so it isn’t much of an issue.

-Physician Assistants and Advanced Registered Nurse Practitioners (ARNP) can also complete the Attending Healthcare Provider Statement for you.
+A Physician Assistant, Doctor of Osteopathy (DO), or Advanced Registered Nurse Practitioner (ARNP) can also complete the Attending Healthcare Provider Statement for you.

 In the consultation, the doctor will ask you a few questions about your medical history.
 The goal is to see if you are a suitable candidate for MMJ.
 By all accounts, Nevada physicians are not particularly strict.
 If you are honest about your situation, they are likely to be understanding.

 Step 2 – Register with the State of Nevada

 Hopefully, the doctor will approve you for medical cannabis.
 When you receive their documentation, you must generate an application packet.
 Go to the Nevada MMJ program website and register for an account as a ‘Cardholder.’
 Scan the form into your phone or computer so you can submit it in the online application.